gamrguy/BYTEPATH/libraries/bitser/USAGE.md

 ```

 Registers the value `resource` with the name `name`, which has to be a unique string.
 Registering static resources like images,
-functions, classes and huge strings, makes sure bitser doesn't attempt to serialize them, but only stores a named
+functions, classes, huge strings and LuaJIT ctypes, makes sure bitser doesn't attempt to serialize them, but only stores a named
 reference to them.

 Returns the registered resource as a convenience.